VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Framework Instantiation with Data-Juicer

 \subsection{Code Release}

-In the future, we will release the complete Data-Juicer configuration in YAML format and the implementations of our new operators.
-These code will be contributed to the official Data-Juicer repository for further reuse.
+We release the complete Data-Juicer configuration in YAML format and the implementations of our new operators.
+These reusable operators are contributed to the official Data-Juicer repository, facilitating the community to reproduce, reuse, and extend the proposed pipeline.